RedAngel121/NytePack/README.md

   - Rules house/room for spawn area
   - Will need seperate buildings for different styles of gameplay
   - One section for the Stargate
-  - Landing strip / Airyard / Hangers
+  - Landing Strip / Airyard / Hangers
   - Harbor and Dock (optional)
 - Setup Nether and End Stargates:
   - Nether and End will need manual setup